GoldieRookies/GameDevelopmentGroupProject/README.md

 # GameDevelopmentGroupProject
-This is for everyone to create an app together.
+This is for everyone to create an app together for MSS Game Development Club.
 YESS